-John Q is an idea collective whose name references “John Q. Public.”
-The “public” is left understood, though the work is considered a kind of public scholarship, and the “Q” is left hanging to reference the group’s interest in queer tactics.
+The collective’s name references “John Q. Public.”
+The “public” is left understood, though the work is considered a kind of public scholarship, and the “Q” is left hanging to reference our interest in queer tactics.

 contact us at JohnQcollective[at]gmail[dot]com